 French Bulldog Poodle Mix (French Boodle) Common Health Issues

-The French Boodle, like the Poodle and the French Bulldog, can suffer from some genetic issues.
+Like the Poodle and the French Bulldog, the French Boodle can suffer from some genetic issues.
 However, the French Bulldog Poodle mix has less likelihood of developing any of these disorders due to being a crossbreed and having more genetic diversity than its purebred relatives.
 Following are a few of the things you should look out for as a Poodle Bulldog mix owner:

 |Brachycephalic Syndrome||Hip Dysplasia|